 Behavioural addictions are just as dangerous as drug addictions.
 Both lead to reliance and have the same or similar negative outcomes.
 The following are examples of behavioural addiction:

 - Playing video games on the Internet or through the media

 It's critical to notice warning signals and seek help if necessary, regardless of the type of addiction.
 You can check for certain indications if you think you could be addicted to drugs or alcohol.
 You can assess if you have a substance use disorder by asking yourself the following questions concerning your substance use.

-- Is your substance abuse causing you or your loved one’s concern?
+- Is your substance abuse causing you or your loved one concern?

 - Do you have to deal with unpleasant effects as a result of your substance abuse?
 Are you having problems with people who are important to you?

 - Are you having trouble accomplishing the tasks assigned to you at work or school?

+if you are having any of these problems as a result of your substance abuse.
 Substance abuse is a chronic brain disease that affects people of all races, ages, nationalities, and socioeconomic statuses.
-To examine if you are addicted to drugs or alcohol, you must reflect on your own substance usage behaviours.
-The first step toward a healthy, substance-free lifestyle is to recognize your addiction.
+To examine if you are addicted to drugs or alcohol, you must reflect on your substance usage behaviours.
+The first step toward a healthy, substance-free lifestyle is to recognise your addiction.

 Questions to Ponder If You're Using Substances

 You can tell if you're addicted to drugs or alcohol by looking for certain indications.
 Relationship concerns, employment or school problems, and even legal issues originating from substance abuse can all be signs of addiction.
 If the following aspects of your life have been impacted by substance usage, you may have an addiction.

-- Has your drug or alcohol abuse harmed your personal relationships?
+- Has your drug or alcohol abuse harmed your relationships?

-- Have you ever utilized drugs or alcohol to fit in with your friends or feel accepted in social circles?
+- Have you ever utilised drugs or alcohol to fit in with your friends or feel accepted in social circles?

 - Have you ever lied to a loved one or family member about your substance abuse?